yazi-rs/yazi-rs.github.io/docs/plugins/types.md

 ### `is_absolute`

-Whether the path represented by the url is absolute.
+Whether the path represented by the URL is absolute.

 |      |           |
 | ---- | --------- |